Updated 2 weeks ago

 Much like with regular home solar panels, the cost of installing a Tesla Solar Roof system will depend on various factors unique to your home and energy needs.
 Here are some things that have the most significant impact on the cost of installing Tesla solar shingles:

-• Roof complexity: How complex your roof is dictates the design and labor required for a solar shingle project.
+How complex your roof is dictates the design and labor required for a solar shingle project.
 If your home has multiple roof faces, many obstructions like skylights, chimneys, vents, or a steep roof pitch, it might require more labor or materials to install.
-Even the number of stories will change how much you’re charged for a Tesla Solar Roof!
+Even the number of stories will change how much an installer charges for a Tesla Solar Roof!

-• Installer: Tesla has drastically reduced its direct service area for Solar Roofs.
+Tesla has drastically reduced its direct service area for Solar Roofs.
 Most Tesla solar shingle installations are completed by Tesla-certified installer partners, who aren’t beholden to Tesla’s pricing model.
-Getting a Solar Roof installed directly from Tesla will be slightly cheaper than doing so through a local installer, but not by much.
+Getting a Solar Roof installed directly from Tesla could be slightly cheaper than doing so through a local installer, but not by much.

-• Location: Where you live can affect the cost of a solar roof tile installation.
+Where you live can affect the cost of a solar roof tile installation.
 For example, labor costs may be higher in one state than another, or permitting and inspection costs may differ.
+Your location also impacts how much sunlight you get.
+If you live in a sunny state, you won’t need as many active solar roof tiles to generate all the power you need.

-The Tesla Solar Roof is eligible for the federal solar tax credit!
-The 30% federal solar tax credit can be applied to the costs related to the solar portion of a Tesla Solar Roof installation, providing thousands of dollars in savings.
-Based on estimates from Tesla, the tax credit can be applied to about 70% of Solar Roof installation costs, however, you should always consult with a tax professional.
+The Tesla solar roof does qualify for the 30% solar tax credit, but only the portion of the costs associated with the active solar tiles.
+Based on past estimates from Tesla, the federal tax credit is typically applied to about 70% of Solar Roof installation costs.
+However, you should always consult with a tax professional.

 Tesla Solar Roof vs. traditional solar panels